 If you wish to apply then please contact us for a copy of the application form.

-Most scholarships for study in the U.K. are for postgraduate courses but the Commonwealth Scholarship Fellowship Plan and the DFID Shared Scholarship Scheme are sometimes willing to consider applications from undergraduates.
+Most scholarships for study in the U.K. are for postgraduate courses but the Commonwealth Scholarship Fellowship Plan are sometimes willing to consider applications from undergraduates.

 The British Council offers details on scholarship schemes.
 Students should apply in their own country.
 (If there is no British Council, then the British Embassy or High Commission can assist.)